Weak economic data and corporate results peg back European shares

 By Sudip Kar-Gupta

-LONDON, Sept 24 Weak German economic data and tepid corporate results from Dutch group TNT weighed on European shares on Wednesday, although supportive comments from European Central Bank chief Mario Draghi limited losses.
+LONDON, Sept 24 Weak German economic data and tepid corporate results pegged back European shares on Wednesday, although supportive comments from European Central Bank chief Mario Draghi limited losses.

 German business sentiment dropped for a fifth straight month in September to its lowest level since April 2013, suggesting that expectations for a strong third-quarter rebound in Europe's largest economy may need to be revisited.

-The Ifo data added to a recent series of worse-than-expected economic indicators from euro zone countries, including France, which has put pressure on the ECB to launch new measures to buoy the bloc.
+The Ifo data added to a recent series of worse-than-expected economic indicators from euro zone countries, including France, which has put pressure on the ECB to launch new measures to buoy the euro zone.

-The Bank of Spain also said on Wednesday that Spanish private consumption growth and new job creation, fundamental aspects of the turnaround in the country's crisis-torn economy, were likely to slow in the third quarter.

-Speaking in a French radio interview, Draghi said the ECB would keep monetary policy loose for as long as it took to push up inflation in the bloc from near zero towards the level of just under 2 percent targeted by the bank.
+Speaking in a French radio interview, Draghi said the ECB would keep monetary policy loose for as long as it takes to push up inflation in the economic bloc from near zero towards the level of just under 2 percent targeted by the ECB.

 "The whole bigger picture is that Europe is not looking that good," Central Markets Investment Management head of trading, Darren Courtney-Cook, said.
 The DAX could fall to 9,000 points within the next few sessions, he said.

 "I'm strongly bearish coming into Q3.
-We've had a big push up, but people are now taking some chips off the table."
+We've had a big push up, but people are now taking some chips off the table," he added.

 TNT SLUMPS